 NET WORTH: $2.2 billion

-SOURCE OF WEALTH: Cofounder of Groupon, founder of Lightbank venture capital firm
+SOURCE OF WEALTH: Co-founder of Groupon, founder of Lightbank venture capital firm

 FUNDING AREAS: Education, Human Rights, Healthcare, Medical Research, Arts & Culture

-OVERVIEW: In 2006, Eric Lefkofsky and his wife, Liz, formed a charitable trust called the Lefkofsky Family Foundation.
+OVERVIEW: In 2006, Eric Lefkofsky and his wife Liz formed a charitable trust called the Lefkofsky Family Foundation.
 The foundation's stated purpose is to "advance high-impact programs, initiatives and research that enhance the quality of human life in the communities we serve."
 Most of the money is focused on the Lefkofskys' hometown of Chicago.

 Liz Lefkofsky has long been involved in philanthropy.
 Her mother was the founder of the American Brain Tumor Association.
 Liz serves as executive director of the Lefkofsky Family Foundation and has been involved in range of partnerships and initiatives in Chicago.
 She's a board member at the Museum of Contemporary Art, Ravinia Festival, and Human Rights Watch.

 EDUCATION: Many of the education initiatives Eric and Liz support are focused in the Greater Chicago area.
 They support younger children, while also giving to charter schools, after-school programs for disadvantaged youth, and scholarship programs.
 On a broader scale, the Lefkofskys support organizations that seek to develop tools for teachers and administrators.
 One such group is New Leaders and Educators for Excellence.
 Perhaps the most innovative program the Lefkofskys support is called Moneythink, which provides mentors to teach financial education in urban schools.
 As an alumnus of the University of Michigan, Eric has donated quite a bit to the university over the years.
-He has made substantial gifts to Chicago-area universities Northwestern and DePaul as well.
+He has made substantial gifts to Chicago-area universities Northwestern and DePaul, as well.

 HEALTH: Health is one of the few areas of the couple's philanthropy that isn't confined to Chicago.
 As a child, Liz lost her older sister to cancer.
 Liz's mother, Susan Kramer, started the the American Brain Tumor Association (ABTA) in the wake of her daughter's death.
 ABTA, Damon Runyon, and Memorial Sloan-Kettering Cancer Center have all received funds.
-Another key area appears to be supporting medical centers in and around Chicago, particularly those that care for children, as well as several donations to pancreatic cancer, though the Lefkofskys have also supported research into treatments and cures for thyroid cancer, lung cancer, and leukemia.
+Another key area appears to be supporting medical centers in and around Chicago, particularly those that care for children, as well as several donations to pancreatic cancer, though the Lefkofskys have also supported research into treatments and cures for thyroid cancer, lung cancer and leukemia.
 Organizations that focus on cardiovascular disease, Crohn's disease, Alzheimer's, Lupus, brain tumors, celiac disease, cystic fibrosis, and food allergies have received donations as well.
-The Lefkofskys also support the global health initiative Medical Missions for Children, and in late 2015 donated $785,000 to the University of Texas MD Anderson Cancer Center.
+The Lefkofskys also support the global health initiative Medical Missions for Children, and in late 2015, donated $785,000 to the University of Texas MD Anderson Cancer Center.

-Eric Lefkofsky has blogged passionately about his interest in curing disease, and he's recently written that medical discoveries have become his "100 percent" focus.
+Eric Lefkofsky has blogged passionately about his interest in curing disease, and he's recently written that medical discoveries have become his primary focus.
 He writes that "the elephant in the room is cancer (and other diseases) that endlessly consume our resources, impoverish our healthcare system, and deflate the spirit of every patient and family member battling disease."

 ARTS AND CULTURE: The vast majority of the Lefkofskys' giving in arts and culture is done in their hometown of Chicago.
 Their largest contribution to any organization to date is the $7 million they have given to the Steppenwolf Theatre Company.
 Other grantees have included Chicago's Museum of Contemporary Art, Aspen Art Museum, Museum of Contemporary Art, and Art Institute of Chicago.
 Aside from the major support of museums, the Lefkofskys' other major cultural contribution was a $100,000 donation to the organization responsible for Chicago's 2016 Olympic bid.
 They have made smaller contributions, generally ranging from $1,000 to $20,000, to other Chicago-areas museums, dance, theatre, and ballet companies, a public radio station, and the Chicago Botanic Garden.

 TECH: The Lefkofsky Family Foundation partnered with both Google and the Motorola Mobility foundation to create 1871 FEMtech, which we've covered here.
-The three have supported FEMtech with over half a million dollars, with the hopes of encouraging and enabling more female tech entrepreneurs to break into the field.
+The three have supported FEMtech with over a half-million dollars, with the hopes of encouraging and enabling more female tech entrepreneurs to break into the field.